Russian shelling hits a landmark church in the Ukrainian city of Kherson

 KYIV, Ukraine -- Russian shelling on Thursday damaged a landmark church in the city of Kherson that once held the remains of the renowned 18th-century commander who exerted Russian control through the southeast parts of modern Ukraine and annexed the Crimean Peninsula.

-Ukraine's emergency service said that four of its workers were wounded in a second round of shelling as they fought the fire at St. Catherine's Cathedral.
-Four other people were wounded in the first shelling attack, which also hit a trolleybus, the general prosecutor's office said.
+Ukraine's emergency service said four of its workers were wounded in a second round of shelling as they fought the fire at St. Catherine's Cathedral.
+Four other people were wounded in the first shelling attack, which also hit a trolleybus, the prosecutor general's office said.

 The Kherson church, dating from 1781, is one of the city's most notable buildings.
 It once was the burial spot for Prince Grigory Potemkin, a favorite of Russian Empress Catherine the Great.